zecheshirecat/vue-onload/README.md

 ...
 ```

-You can use the filter 'onload' in your HTML template
+You can use the directive 'v-onload' in your HTML template

 ```
 <template>